glpittet/salazar-gang.github.io/index.md

 <br /> If we look more precisely at the plot above, there only is a significant increase at the end of the year in 2009 and 2015.
 This could be completely random or partialy explained by the arguments cited above for 2009.

 ### A correlation with the increase in global temperature ?
+To understand whether the observed increase in climate related quotes through the years is in fact due to the aggravation of the situation, we ploted the correlation between the monthly temperature anomaly (refering to the difference from the average, normal, temperature) and the monthly occurence of quotes mentioning climate change.<br />

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/correlation_temperature.html"></iframe>

 # Who talks about climate change ?
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/speaker_characteristics.html"></iframe>